 - Monthly research seminars

-- Funding for conferences and research stays, or placements in industry
+- Funding for conferences and placements in academic institutions or industry

 - Intensive support for international students